klaasnicolaas/github-config/README.md

 ## How it works

 * Common config files are kept in this repository
-* When a PR is merged to this repo, the [Repo File Sync] action is triggered
+* When a release is published in this repo, the [Repo File Sync] action is triggered
 * PR's are raised in the target repos with the changes, defined in [sync.yml](.github/sync.yml)

 [copier]: https://copier.readthedocs.io/en/stable/